fossas/spectrometer/docs/userguide.md

 `fossa test` works by fetching the latest "build" from the FOSSA API.
 By default, we use that "build" to determine if the project being scanned is a standard project, or a monorepo project.
 The two project types work differently internally, so we need to know which type we're testing.

-In rare cases, that info may not be available, and in those cases we assume that the project is a standard project.
+In rare cases (like having an out-of-date FOSSA server instance), that info may not be available, and in those cases we assume that the project is a standard project.
-If `fossa test --monorepo` is run, then the same process is run, but the fallback assumption is the project is a monorepo project.

 ## `fossa report`